|

 BETTA or Worse?

-The UK energy minister has announced plans to take
+The UK energy minister has announced plans to

-Electricity Trading and Transmission Arrangements (BETTA).
-This
+as British Electricity Trading and Transmission Arrangements (BETTA).

-electricity system.
+Scottish electricity system.

 We already have a competitive market in Scotland